tcorral/javascript-challenges-book/nested_loop/README.md

 # Exit nested loop

+How to exit of a nested loop.

 ---

-Make the modifications to the following code so that  when it's executed it should exit the first time indexInnderLoop has a value of 10 and indexOuterLoop has a value of 0.
+Make the modifications to the following code so that  when it's executed it should exit the first time indexInnerLoop has a value of 10 and indexOuterLoop has a value of 0.

 ```js
 var indexOuterLoop, iterationsOuterLoop = 1000, indexInnerLoop, iterationsInnerLoop = 100;